 I offer that Classic Boom Bap Hip Hop sound from the Pre-production stage all the way to mixing & mastering.

-I can even lay down those DJ Premier type cuts as a chorus or solo performance.
+I can even lay down those DJ Premier type cuts as a chorus or solo performance as desired.

-Are you a gamer? then I can certainly help out there as well having worked as a Sr. Senior Sound Designer at Ubisoft, THQ and a host of other high profile gaming studios, along with most recently Behaviour Interactive, where I produced 35+ original songs for Love & Hip Hop the game, as well as having worked on: Knightfall, Ellen, Warhammer, Assassins Creed Rebellion, Westworld and a host of other soon to be world renowned titles.
+Are you a gamer?
+Having worked as a Sr. Senior Sound Designer at Behaviour Interactive, THQ, Ubisoft, and a host of other high profile gaming studios, I've co-composed, produced 35+ original songs for Love & Hip Hop the game, as well as having worked on: Knightfall, Ellen, Warhammer, Assassins Creed Rebellion, Westworld and a host of other soon to be world renowned titles.